Divorce Services for Lawyers

 - Partnership or corporate considerations that may affect the doctor’s ability to manage or control the division on non-division of the practice

 The court will especially consider whether the lawyer’s spouse invested in costs associated with education, as well as building and developing the law firm.
 In these cases, the lawyer’s spouse may be allocated more of the firm’s value or a more significant portion of a different asset to balance asset distribution.

-RELATED: Divorce for Business OwnersContact Goldstein Law Group for a Complimentary Consultation
+RELATED: Divorce for Business OwnersContact Goldstein Law Group for a free 10-minute case evaluation

 If a law firm is an asset that must be divided during your divorce, the Middlesex and Monmouth County attorneys at Goldstein Law Group are here to build you the best defense case possible.
 As part of our divorce services for lawyers, we will take every precaution to ensure the law practice is fairly divided during your divorce and that both parties achieve equitable asset distribution.
-To schedule your complimentary initial consultation, please call today at (732) 967-6777 or fill out our contact form.
+To schedule your free 10-minute case evaluation, please call today at (732) 967-6777 or fill out our contact form.